michahu/transformer-calibration/README.md

 # transformer-calibration

+Author: Michael Hu
+- Computer Science junior at Princeton University
-I'm Michael, a junior in the Computer Science department, with minors in applied math and machine learning.
+- Minors in applied math and machine learning

-Doing my fall semester independent work with Prof. Karthik Narasimhan.
-More updates to this as I learn more and figure out what's going on.
+Advisor: Prof. Karthik Narasimhan

+General goals / structure:

+Each week contains
+- a Jupyter Notebook detailing experimental progress
+- a markdown file detailing ideas, thoughts, and what I learned
+- possible additional pdfs of supplementary materials of writeups, as I complete them